 Once the historic Lincoln School from 1867 to 1974, the Lincoln Community Center is ideally suited as a Preschool.
-Our facility offers:
+With classes at two facilities (Lincoln Center and the Recreation Center), we offer:

 - Small class sizes taught by professional and qualified teachers